 2. Education: Education is crucial.
-Our history is conducting corporate financial classes and seminars over a fifteen-year period.
-Topics include: Retirement Planning, IRA / 401k Strategies, Estate Planning, Insurance Strategies, Investment Planning, and Cash Flow/ Income Management.
+Our history began with Paul conducting corporate financial classes and seminars over 21 years.
+Topics included Retirement Planning, IRA/401k Strategies, Estate Planning, Insurance Strategies, Investment Planning, and Cash Flow/Income Management.
 We bring this knowledge to each engagement.
 Our individual planning sessions are more like a one-on-one class tailored to each individual.
 Our ongoing goal with this educational approach is to provide our clients with the best information possible to equip them to make the best financial decision for them.
-We recognize that each individual or family is unique with its own long term goals and objectives.
+We recognize that each individual or family is unique with its own long-term goals and objectives.
 The educational process that we take our clients through is designed to recognize this individuality in each planning relationship.

 3. Consultation: Our collaborative process includes consultations that apply the resources and education needed to make sound decisions in each aspect of the planning process.
 Through the years we have combined our experience with helping nearly 1,000 clients retire (and stay retired).
-We have a strong track record with history spanning back to 1986.
 Our consultations are conducted with sensitivity to each client’s unique goals and objectives.

 4. Advice and Implementation: We address each of the possible options in the planning process and help each client reach the best solution based upon their unique circumstances.
 Our team of specialists applies their knowledge to help each client reach optimal planning decisions.
 This may be regarding questions such as: